rust-lang/rfcs/text/0000-target-tier-policy.md

 Eventually, as more targets seek tier 1 status, we may want to document more criteria used to evaluate requirements such as "long-term viability of the target".
-We should also update these requirements if corner cases arise.
+We should also update these requirements whenever corner cases arise.

 Some of our existing targets may not meet all of these criteria today.
-We may wish to audit existing targets against these criteria, but this RFC does not constitute a commitment to do so in a timely fashion.
+We may audit existing targets against these criteria, but this RFC does not constitute a commitment to do so in a timely fashion.

 In the future, we may have a specified approval body for evaluating legal requirements, in consultation with legal professionals.